siddharthaxroy/test/content/_index.md

 ### Our research program uses a transdisciplinary approach to help answer the question:

-{{< image src="/img/visual-research-abstract.png" position="center" caption="Credits: All images were captured by the PI and Virginia Tech photographers (Logan Wallace, Peter Means, and Erica Corder) or have been reused under the Fair Use doctrine." captionPosition="center" captionStyle="color: red;" >}}
+{{< image src="/img/visual-research-abstract.png" position="center" >}}

+<small> Credits: All images were captured by the PI and Virginia Tech photographers (Logan Wallace, Peter Means, and Erica Corder) or have been reused under the Fair Use doctrine." </small>

 ------